differentpla-net/differentpla-net.github.io/_posts/2025/2025-04-30-k8s-taints-tolerations.md

 them?

-For example: let's say you're adding arm64 nodes (at work, Graviton; at home, RPi 4) and you don't want to update all of the existing deployments to add the missing `nodeSelector` or `nodeAffinity`.
+For example: let's say you're adding arm64 nodes (at work, Graviton; at home, RPi 4) and you don't want to update all of the existing deployments (which were only built for amd64) to add the missing `nodeSelector` or `nodeAffinity`.

 You can add a "taint" to those nodes; Kubernetes won't schedule any workloads on the tainted nodes.
 Here, I'm tainting my 3 new RPi 4 nodes with `differentpla.net/arch=arm64:NoSchedule`.